 Finally, around 1948 the first antibiotics and effective therapies for leprosy were found.
 And then, exactly on 25.08.1957., Spinalonga was officially closed.

 But coming back to normal life was almost impossible because of many restrictions and hygienic conditions.
 Everything changed and many families were separated.
-Most of the survived people went to a leper hospital Agia Varvara in Athenes and built there their own village, close to it just like in Spinalonga.
+Most of the surviving people went to a leper hospital Agia Varvara in Athens and built there their own village, close to it just like in Spinalonga.

 Since that Spinalonga was closed, the Greek government burned the files about the leper colony.
 The leprosy survivors didn’t want to talk about life in Spinalonga.
 It seemed that the leper colony never existed.